 That’s better, but in my opinion Riley’s average score of 3.25 in 24 seasons is much more impressive than Jones’ average score of 3.30 in 10 seasons.
 We need a way to account for that.

 My solution?
 Multiply the coach’s career total by his career average (the “Product” column in the table below):

 This system is obviously far from perfect, but I think that looks about right.
-If numerous NBA experts were asked to create a Mount Rushmore of head coaches, I think a significant majority would choose Jackson, Riley, Auerbach, and Popovich.
+If numerous NBA experts were asked to create a Mount Rushmore of head coaches, I think Jackson, Riley, Auerbach, and Popovich would emerge as the clear winners.
 And as you can see in the list above, those four stand head-and-shoulders above the rest of the pack.

 A few notes:

-- Three coaches on this list — Karl, Sloan, and Adelman — did not win an NBA championship.
-Karl coached one conference champion, while Sloan and Adelman piloted two conference champions each.
+- Two coaches on this list — Karl and Sloan — did not win an NBA championship.
+Karl coached one conference champion, while Sloan piloted two conference champions.

 - Cunningham is rarely mentioned when the subject of great NBA head coaches is brought up, but his eight-season run in Philadelphia was very impressive.
 His teams won 52 or more games in seven of his eight seasons, with a low of 47 wins in 1978-79.
 And in the postseason, the Sixers advanced to the Eastern Conference Finals six times, made three appearances in the NBA Finals, and won a championship in 1983.